 }

-to display an error message in case the Username and Password combination didn’t match and don’t want to redirect them to the Login page again as it does in the first case.
+To display an error message in case the Username and Password combination don’t match and don’t want to redirect them to the Login page again as it does in the first case.

 Example

-In this example, we’re using 301 redirect to send them to Results.php page which contains a Success Message.
+In this example, we’re using 301 redirects to send them to the Results.php page containing a Success Message.

 Here is the Results.php page.